-In this subsection, we compare the proposed method, Quasi-HC, with other widely utilized methods to demonstrate the superiority of Quasi-HC in cases of prior errors.
-The mode of comparison differs from the foregoing comparison with HC.
-As the methods involved in the comparison perform differently without using prior (except for HC), it is not fair to directly compare the metrics of different methods.
-Therefore, we focus more on the resilience of different methods to prior errors.
+In this experiment, We compare various classic methods.
+Note that we focus more on the resilience of different methods to prior errors rather than the final SHD.
+This is because different methods have different basic performance, and it is unfair to directly compare SHD of different methods.
 Specifically, we calculate the changes in the metrics after adding priors, and the results are presented in Table \ref{table4}.

-The experimental results in Table \ref{table4} show that the SHD of all other methods increases due to the impact of prior errors, while Quasi-HC shows the least increase.
-A particularly interesting point is that even when the set of priors contains only prior errors, Quasi-HC can yield smaller SHD results than those without priors in some specific cases, which may be surprising.
-In fact, prior errors do not necessarily lead to increased metrics for two reasons.
-The first reason pertains to the reversed direct prior, which, as a prior, enforces the establishment of relationships between nodes so that some edges not found are counted as reverse edges.
-This reason applies to all methods.
-For instance, it can be observed that for PC or MMHC, the number of missing edges may decrease after adding prior errors.
+Some modifications are made to these methods to make them accept priors.
+For HC, all priors are integrated into a DAG as the search starting point.
+Meanwhile, during the search process, the deletion and reversal of edges corresponding to priors are prohibited.
+The PC algorithm first continuously removes non-existent edges from a completely undirected graph and then conducts orientation process for remaining edges.
+For PC, we skip the detection of the edges declared by priors in the deletion step, and orient edges as indicated by the prior before the orientation step begins.
+MMHC can be viewed as a combination of PC and HC.
+Thus, the modification of MMHC can be carried out in the same way as the modification of the PC and the HC, respectively.
+Finally, CaMML supports prior input and requires no modification.